10-Q 1 gh-20230930.htm 10-Q gh-20230930

 Total

 The Company measures the fair value of money market funds based on quoted prices in active markets for identical securities.
-Commercial paper and U.S. government debt securities are valued taking into consideration valuations obtained from third-party pricing services.
+Fixed income bond funds and U.S. government debt securities are valued taking into consideration valuations obtained from third-party pricing services.
 The pricing services utilize industry standard valuation models, including both income and market-based approaches, for which all significant inputs are observable, either directly or indirectly, to estimate fair value.
 These inputs include reported trades of and broker/dealer quotes on the same or similar securities, issuer credit spreads; benchmark securities; prepayment/default projections based on historical data and other observable inputs.

 In July 2022, one of the Company's equity investees, Lunit Inc., or Lunit, completed its initial public offering, or IPO, subsequent to which, the Company started to account for the investment in Lunit at fair value on a recurring basis, and classified the investment as marketable equity securities within Level 1 of the fair value hierarchy as the investment is valued using the quoted market price.
 The Company is subject to a 2-year lock-up period from Lunit's IPO date, during which the Company shall not transfer Lunit's shares between accounts, establish or cancel pledges, sell, or withdraw such shares, without approval from the Korea Exchange.
-As of September 30, 2023 and December 31, 2022, the balance of the investment in Lunit was $102.8 million and $18.3 million, respectively, included in other assets, net on the Company's condensed consolidated balance sheets.
-In addition, the Company recorded $16.6 million and $84.5 million unrealized gains on the investment in Lunit for the three and nine months ended September 30, 2023, respectively, and recorded $13.2 million unrealized losses on the investment in Lunit for the three and nine months ended September 30, 2022, respectively, included in other income (expense), net on the Company's condensed consolidated statement of operations.
+In November 2023, Lunit issued bonus shares to its existing shareholders by allocating one new share for each existing share, and the Company is subject to the same lock-up period with the same restrictions for these bonus shares which expired in July 2024.
+As of June 30, 2024 and December 31, 2023, the balance of the investment in Lunit was $52.5 million and $98.0 million, included in prepaid expenses and other current assets, net, and other assets, net, respectively, on the Company's condensed consolidated balance sheets.
+In addition, the Company recorded $15.5 million and $45.5 million unrealized losses on the investment in Lunit for the three and six months ended June 30, 2024, respectively, and recorded $64.0 million and $67.9 million unrealized gains on the investment in Lunit for the three and six months ended June 30, 2023, respectively, included in other income (expense), net on the Company's condensed consolidated statement of operations.

 There were no transfers between Level 1, Level 2 and Level 3 during the periods presented.

-Acquisition-related contingent consideration is measured at fair value on a quarterly basis and change in estimated contingent consideration to be paid are included in operating expenses in the condensed consolidated statements of operations.
+Acquisition-related contingent consideration is measured at fair value on a quarterly basis and changes in estimated contingent consideration to be paid are included in general and administrative expense in the condensed consolidated statements of operations.
 The fair value of acquisition-related contingent consideration is estimated using a multiple-outcome discounted cash flow valuation technique.
 Contingent consideration is classified within Level 3 of the fair value hierarchy, as it is based on a probability that includes significant unobservable inputs.
 The significant unobservable inputs include a probability-weighted estimate of achievement of certain commercialization milestones, and discount rate to present value the expected payments.
 A significant change in any of these input factors in isolation could have a material impact to fair value measurement.
-As of September 30, 2023 and December 31, 2022, the Company's contingent consideration liability was $6.7 million and $6.4 million, respectively, of which $5.2 million and $4.9 million is considered long-term and was recorded within other long-term liabilities on the accompanying condensed consolidated balance sheets.
+As of June 30, 2024 and December 31, 2023, the Company's acquisition-related contingent consideration liability was $7.0 million and $6.5 million, respectively, of which $3.5 million and $5.0 million was considered long-term and recorded within other long-term liabilities on the Company's condensed consolidated balance sheets.

 The following table summarizes the activities for the Level 3 financial instruments: